 OK, I won’t lie to you, starting something new is usually more difficult than doing something you’re familiar with.
 It’s just the way our brains work.
 Until you’ve created a habit by setting down neurological pathways with repeated use, you’ll be thinking more.

-But, just like anything, you will get better at plant-based meal planning, shopping, and preparing the more you do it.
+Just like anything else, you will become better at plant-based meal planning, shopping, and preparation the more you practice it.
 It WILL take less time and effort.
 And, importantly, learning a new skill is very good for your brain!

-But, that doesn’t mean there aren’t ways to support this new skill and make it easier.
-One way is to start with a plan that’s already out there.
-Many websites offer meal plans, so try your luck with a Google search.
+But that doesn’t mean there aren’t ways to support this new skill and make it easier.
+One way is to start with a plan that already exists.
+Many websites offer meal plans, so try searching for them on Google.

 TAKEAWAY: You'll quickly learn how to plan meals on a plant-based diet and be healthier than ever!